 Ligation of uterine and utero-ovarian arteries — Ligation of the uterine and utero-ovarian arteries can decrease uterine bleeding by reducing perfusion pressure in the myometrium.
 It will not control bleeding from uterine atony or placenta accreta, but may decrease blood loss while other interventions are being attempted.
 It does not harm the uterus and does not appear to impact reproductive function .
 (See 'Laceration of the uterine artery or utero-ovarian artery branches' below.)

-Clamp across utero-ovarian ligaments — Placing a large clamp across the utero-ovarian ligaments is a rapid and simple means of occluding uterine blood flow through ovarian artery collaterals; however, it also effectively ligates the fallopian tubes.
+Clamp across utero-ovarian ligaments — Placing a large clamp across the utero-ovarian ligaments is a rapid and simple means of occluding uterine blood flow through ovarian artery collaterals; however, it also effectively ligates the fallopian tubes (figure 4), precluding future conception without in vitro fertilization.

-TREATMENT — A variety of surgical interventions are effective for controlling PPH.
-Clinicians should use their clinical judgment in deciding whether to expend time attempting one or more of these interventions in a patient with severe hemorrhage who may be better served by hysterectomy, such as women with diffuse placenta accreta/increta/percreta or uterine rupture.
-The following list is not intended to be progressive, and any, or many, of these procedures may be used simultaneously.
-The choice depends on patient-specific factors and surgical expertise.
+General principles — A variety of surgical interventions are effective for controlling PPH .
+Clinicians should use their clinical judgment in deciding whether to expend time attempting conservative interventions in a patient with severe hemorrhage who may be better served by hysterectomy, such as women with a morbidly adherent placenta or uterine rupture.

 Cessation of hemorrhage depends on reversal of any coagulopathy, so every effort should be made to reverse contributing factors such as hypothermia, acidosis, and lack of clotting factors.
 Even if bleeding cannot be completely controlled initially, as long as more blood and blood products are infused than lost, hemodynamic stability can be achieved and maintained.
-(See "Postpartum hemorrhage: Medical and minimally invasive management".)
+(See "Postpartum hemorrhage: Medical and minimally invasive management", section on 'Transfuse red blood cells, platelets, plasma' and "Postpartum hemorrhage: Medical and minimally invasive management", section on 'Correct clotting factory deficiencies'.)

 Myometrial lacerations — Serious hemorrhage from the uterine incision is generally caused by lateral extension of the incision.
 Bleeding from a hysterotomy incision can generally be controlled by suture ligation.
 The angles of a transverse incision should be clearly visualized to ensure that they, and any retracted vessels, are completely ligated.
 This generally requires exteriorization of the uterus with gentle traction and adequate lateral retraction.